chrisfarnham/seefarblog/_sections/First_Morse_Code_Contact.md

 I don't remember ever seeing my grandfather, [Fred Bean]({% link _sections/W1YTQ.md %}), operate CW.
 He must have been pretty good at it given his time in the Army's Signal Corps.

-## Learning Morse code today
+## Learning Morse code

 In late 2022, about this time last year, I began learning Morse code again.
 It's much easier now than when I was first learning at the age of 18, thirty years ago.
 Rather than cassette tapes you can use mobile applications and online resources.
 Three resources that I used were:

-  - [Morse Mania](https://play.google.com/store/apps/details?id=net.countrymania.morse) : I recommend this mobile app to start because it teaches morse code
+  - [Morse Mania](https://play.google.com/store/apps/details?id=net.countrymania.morse) - I recommend this mobile app to start because it teaches morse code
-  - [Morse Machine](https://play.google.com/store/apps/details?id=com.iu4apc.morsemachine) : I still use this mobile app to drill myself and improve my individual letter recognition
+  - [Morse Machine](https://play.google.com/store/apps/details?id=com.iu4apc.morsemachine) - I still use this mobile app to drill myself and improve my individual letter recognition
-  - [LCWO (Learn CW Online)](https://lcwo.net/) : An internet site I use for advanced drills like call-sign decoding
+  - [LCWO (Learn CW Online)](https://lcwo.net/) - An internet site I use for advanced drills like call-sign decoding

+## Going forward

+I have so much to learn in this space.
+I know that my CW operation is slow and rough.
+But I reached a point where I needed to get on the air and do it.
+I need to be patient with myself.
+I make a lot of mistakes but that's okay.

+Actually getting on the air has increased my motivation to learn and continue practicing.